-Based on the fault tolerance of image video, the last bit of a pixel value (8 bits per pixel as illustrated) is used as the encoding flag bit, which means that we do not introduce extra bit-flags.
+Based on the fault tolerance of image video, the least significant bit (LSB) is used as the encoding flag bit (8 bits per pixel as illustrated), which means that we do not introduce extra bit-flags.
 Our initial focus is on the high seven bits of the pixel data.
 From high to low order, the high seven bits are designated as bit7, bit6, bit5, bit4, bit3, bit2, and bit1.
 These seven bits are divided into two parts: the high part, which is from bit7 to bit8_K, and the low part, which is from bit7_K to bit7, K ∈ [1, 7].
 K value denotes the number of pixel bits in the high part.
 In the case of K = 7, the number of pixel bits in the low part is 0.
 When K = 1, the number of pixel bits in the high part is 1, and the number of pixel bits in the low part is 6.

 After capturing the raw data of the image, as the low bits in the pixel data are insignificant, for the low part bits, which is from bit7_K to bit7（K ∈ [1, 7]）, we proposed an approximate compensation dropping method to keep the first bit- ‘1' from high order to low order in bit7_K to bit7，and then set the other bits to zero.
 Unlike the complete dropping method, this method retains the highest bit with logical value ‘1' and provides various degrees of error compensation for different degrees of data approximation.
 When the number of dropped bits is higher, this method will be more advantageous.
 Since more bits in low part of the pixel will be set to zero, the power consumption of DRAM could be reduced effectively.
 Moreover, the switch probability a in Eq.
-(1) could also be reduce to achieve further power savings in SRAM.
+(1) could also be reduced to achieve further power savings in SRAM.

 Simultaneously, as high bits are important in pixel data, the original data must be stored accurately.
 A flip encoding method is proposed here to reduce the number of bit-‘1' in the high part.
 Fig. 3 shows the proposed encoding scheme.
 First, the number of bit- ‘1' in the high part is counted.
-When the number of bit- ‘1' is greater than K/2, all the bits in the high part are flipped, and the flag bit (the last bit of the pixel as we described before) is enforced as ‘0'.
+When the number of bit- ‘1' is greater than K/2, all the bits in the high part are flipped, and the flag bit (LSB as we described before) is enforced as ‘0'.
 When the number of bit- ‘1' is smaller than K/2, the data in the high part remains unchanged with the flag bit will be set as ‘1'.
-Using the last bit as the flag information has no effect on the bit width of the data.
+Using LSB as the flag information has no effect on the bit width of the data.
 Instead, it can effectively reduce the number of bit-‘1' in the high part.
 The flag bit is utilized to determine whether to flip the high part during the decoding operation.
 If it is ‘0', then flip it; if it is ‘1', keep it constant.
-This simple- to-implement and easy-to-integrate decoding operation does not modify the current image decoding system, making it an efficient method to reduce the number of bit-‘1'.
+This simple- to-implement and easy-to-integrate encoding and decoding operation does not modify the current image decoding system, making it an efficient method to reduce the number of bit-‘1'.